Richard Kopelman

 Richard E. Kopelman is an American academic, researcher and a management scholar.
 He is a Professor of Management at the City University of New York’s Baruch College.

 Kopelman has published over 150 research papers, chapters and professional articles on work motivation, productivity, careers, organizational performance, and human resource management.
 He recently completed a 20-year project whereby he conceptualized, validated, and developed instrumentation for the Cube One Framework.
 Kopelman is the author of Improving Organizational Performance: The Cube One Framework (Routledge, 2020) and previously, Managing Productivity in Organizations: A Practical, People Oriented Perspective (McGraw-Hill, 1986).

 Education

-Kopelman completed his bachelor’s and master’s degrees at the Wharton School of the University of Pennsylvania in 1965 and 1967, respectively.
-He received his Doctoral degree from Harvard University’s Graduate School of Business Administration in 1974.
+Kopelman completed his bachelor’s and master’s degrees at the Wharton School of the University of Pennsylvania in Philadelphia in 1965 and 1967, respectively.
+He received his doctoral degree from Harvard University’s Graduate School of Business Administration in Cambridge, Massachusetts in 1974.

 Career

 Kopelman joined Baruch College of the City University of New York in 1973 as an Instructor of Management and was promoted to Assistant Professor in the following year.
 He was promoted to Associate Professor in 1978 and was appointed as a tenured Professor of Management in 1981.
 Kopelman has also served as a Consultant in Management Training at the Center for Advanced Study in Education (CASE) and is the President of Cube One, Inc.